intel/intel-extension-for-tensorflow/docs/guide/environment_variables.md

 | ITEX_VERBOSE                       | `1`                       | Same semantics as `TF_CPP_MAX_VLOG_LEVEL`, but only works with Intel® Extension for TensorFlow* |

 #### ITEX_VERBOSE level definition
-* Level 1 is basic verbose information including device, graph, kernel and other infrastructure initialization log, that is displayed only once.
+* Level 1 is basic verbose information including device, graph, kernel and other infrastructure initialization logs, displayed only once.
-* Level 2 is help information including performance, functionality, debug and error log, that is displayed only once.
+* Level 2 is help information including performance, functionality, debug and error logs, displayed only once.
-* Level 3 is normal tips or kernel execution log.
+* Level 3 is normal tips or kernel execution logs.
 It is reported multiple times across different iterations.
-Note that Intel® Extension for TensorFlow* will generate large size log using this level.
+Note that Intel® Extension for TensorFlow* will generate large size logs using this level.
 * Level 4 is for graph information.
-This level can dump node or whole graph information with large size.
+This level can dump node or large-size whole graph information.
 Example:
 ```
 node {
   name: "bert/encoder/layer_0/attention/output/dense/BiasAdd"